Single-photon-boosted type-I fusion gates: Introduction

 However, measurement-based and fusion-based approaches provide promising frameworks for universal and fault-tolerant quantum computing in this setting.
-Scalable architectures \cite{GimenoSegovia2015, Omkar2022, Bartolucci2023, Pankovich2024, Paesani2023} rely on two key primitives: the preparation of small entangled resource states and the implementation of entangling projective measurements, known as \emph{fusion} operations \cite{Browne2005}.
+Scalable architectures \cite{GimenoSegovia2015, Omkar2022, Bartolucci2023, Pankovich2024, Paesani2023} rely on two key primitives: the preparation of small entangled resource states, such as GHZ or graph states, and the implementation of entangling projective measurements, known as \textit{fusions} \cite{Browne2005}.
 The efficiency of these operations must exceed certain thresholds to enable fault-tolerant error correction.

-A successful type-I fusion gate applies the entangling map $|0\rangle\langle 00| + |1\rangle\langle 11|$ to two photonic qubits while measuring one of them.
+A successful type-I fusion gate applies the entangling map $|0\rangle\langle 00| + |1\rangle\langle 11|$ to two photonic qubits and measures one of them.
 Type-II fusion, by contrast, performs a Bell-state measurement on two input qubits and measures both.
-In the absence of ancillary resources, the success probability of both fusion types is limited to $1/2$ \cite{Calsamiglia2001}.
+In the absence of ancillary photonic resources, the success probability of both fusion types is limited to $1/2$ \cite{Calsamiglia2001}.

 Improving this success probability is crucial not only at the level of individual gates, but also for the feasibility of scalable linear-optical architectures.
 In fusion-based quantum computing (FBQC), the nondeterminism of fusion operations can be tolerated provided that their success probability exceeds certain thresholds.
 For example, these thresholds are $0.57$ and $0.67$ for $(2,2)$-Shor-encoded 4-star and 6-ring fusion networks, respectively \cite{Bartolucci2023}.
-In percolation-based approaches, representative thresholds are $0.746$ for two-dimensional 3-GHZ-based lattices, and $0.627$ and $0.611$ for three- and four-dimensional lattices, respectively \cite{GimenoSegovia2015,Pant2019}.
+In percolation-based approaches, representative thresholds are $0.746$ for a two-dimensional 3-GHZ-based lattice and $0.627$ and $0.611$ for three- and four-dimensional lattices, respectively \cite{GimenoSegovia2015,Pant2019}.
 Thus, even moderate improvements in fusion efficiency can enable new computational schemes or enhance error tolerance \cite{Bartolucci2023, Bombin2023}.